Phytomonas: Phloem necrosis of coffee (Coffea liberica)

 Described by Stahel in 1917, this disease is characterized by deposition of callose in the sieve tubes and necrosis.
 Trypanosomatids were not discovered to be the cause until Stahel observed them in the sieve tubes of Coffea liberica plants in 1931.
 It is now known to be caused by Phytomonas leptovasorum Stahel.
 The insect vector of the parasite has not been confirmed, but Stahel mainly suspected Lincus spathuliger as a culprit.
 Vermeulen also suspected a Hemipteran insect, due to the presence of flagellate protists in the midgut of certain bugs often found on coffee plant roots.
-While in the plant host, these parasites inhabit only the phloem, a characteristic that it shares with P. staheli.
+While in the plant host, these parasites inhabit only the phloem, a characteristic that they share with P. staheli.
 Despite being first characterized in C. liberica, the disease can also be caused by P. leptovasorum in C. arabica, C. excelsa, C. stenophylla, and C. abeocutae.
 The disease caused by this phytomonad can be either acute or chronic, with the chronic form being much more frequent (95%).
 The two forms differ in the amount of foliage loss and killing time, but both cases involve the browning and death of the roots.